Experimental review on Majorana zero-modes in hybrid nanowires: Interacting Majorana with extra degrees of freedom

 The very first extra freedom is from the probing lead.
 For instance, in most of the experiments, the probes are Fermi leads with trivial density-of-state distributions.
 If the metallic probe can be replaced by a superconductor probe, thermal excitation can be greatly suppressed, and the measured conductance quantization should be more robust~\cite{Peng2015}.
 Another example is replacing the normal probe with a spin-polarized one.
 According to the theoretical prediction, for a Majorana end state with a specific local spin-polarization~\cite{Sticlet2012}, tunneling conductances from probes with different spin-polarizations could be quite different~\cite{He2014}.

-In Refs.~\cite{Jeon2017} and \cite{Sun2016}, spin-polarized scanning tunneling microscopy tips are employed to probe iron-chains on superconductor and topological superconductor vortices, respectively.
+In Refs.~\cite{Sun2016}and~\cite{Jeon2017}, spin-polarized scanning-tunneling-microscopy tips are employed to probe iron atomic chains on superconductor and topological superconductor vortices, respectively.
 Both experiments show zero-energy states whose conductances strongly depend on the spin-polarization of the tip [Figs.~\ref{Fig7} (a) and (b)].

 Similar experiments are also proposed in hybrid nanowire systems~\cite{Chevallier2018}.
-The spin-injection can be realized, using a spinful quantum dot between the normal lead and the hybrid nanowire as a spin-filter.
+The spin injection can be realized using a spinful quantum dot between the normal lead and the hybrid nanowire as a spin filter.
 Such a quantum dot can form naturally or can be easily defined by electrical gates in the semiconductor constriction part.
 In the applied magnetic field (which causes phase transition in the hybrid nanowire), the spin-degeneracy of the quantum states in the quantum dot is lifted.
-Without losing generality, we assume a spin-up level is aligned with the Fermi-level of the normal metal and the hybrid wire.
+We assume a spin-up level is aligned with the Fermi-level of the normal metal and the hybrid wire without losing generality.
 In this case, only spin-up electron transport is allowed without considering high-order cotunneling events [Fig.~\ref{Fig7} (c)].
 Depending on the alignment details between the dot spin and the Majorana spin, the tunneling conductance to Majorana zero-modes can be greatly modified [Fig.~\ref{Fig7} (d)].

 Measurements for normal metal-quantum dot-hybrid nanowire devices have been reported in Ref.~\cite{Deng2018}.
-As shown in Figs.~\ref{Fig7}(e) and (g), the conductance corresponding to the emergent zero-energy state highly depends on the spin the quantum dot.
+As shown in Figs.~\ref{Fig7}(e) and (g), the conductance corresponding to the emergent zero-energy state highly depends on the spin of the quantum dot.
 At the same time, the conductance corresponding to the sub-gap states with higher energy shows a spin-dependence opposite to the zero-energy mode.
 This is in line with the prediction from Ref.~\cite{Chevallier2018}.

 Besides providing spin as an interacting degree of freedom, the quantum dot can also serve as a single charge valve, which can be used to estimate the lifetime of Majorana parity~\cite{Leijnse2011}.
-Long parity-lifetime of Majorana will result in a sharp negative differential conductance along with one of the Coulomb diamond edge [Fig.~\ref{Fig7}(f)].
-In Figs.~\ref{Fig7}(e) and (g), such a negative differential conductance pattern (after neglecting the background conductance) identified.
+The long parity-lifetime of Majorana will result in a sharp negative differential conductance along with one of the Coulomb diamond edges [Fig.~\ref{Fig7}(f)].
+In Figs.~\ref{Fig7}(e) and (g), such a negative differential conductance pattern (after neglecting the background conductance) has been identified.